ZhLatifi/LinearControlLab/README.md

 # LinearControlLab
 MATLAB Codes for AUT Linear Control Laboratory

-This repository contains my codes and detailed reports for the Linear Control Laboratory course at Amirkabir University of Technology.
+This repository contains my codes and detailed reports for the Linear Control Laboratory at Amirkabir University of Technology.
 It features four experiments organized under the following headings:
 1. Servo Motor - Motor control using PD, Lead & PI compensators
 2. Ball & Beam System - Ball position control using PV & Lead controllers